 Similarly Vivec is seen as the benevolent protector of the Dunmer, but the murderer of Nerevar.
 Vivec loved his children so much that he stopped Baar Dau in the sky, but so cold he left it above the city as an ever-looming threat.
 He is both male and female, having been born a hermaphrodite.
 He is described as a warrior-poet.
 A blend of the brutal bruiser and the sensitive artist and he appreciates both the “beautiful and the bloody.”
 In other words, he’s a stark raving schizophrenic… Or, if you want to be PG about it, he has a dual nature.

 His dualism extends even beyond this, however.
 Much like with Sotha Sil and Almalexia his skin colour is also related to choice.
 While Sotha Sil accepted his skin colour with grim fatalism and Almalexia struggled desperately against it, Vivec managed to integrate both.
-He is both a fatalist, accepting the coming of the Nerevarine and helping him along his way, and yet is far from a passive character, even going on to trick Azura as vengeance.
+He is both a fatalist, accepting the coming of the Nerevarine and helping him along his way knowing it would mean his destruction, and yet is far from a passive character, even going on to trick Azura as vengeance.

 - The Reason I’ve Sunk 1000 Hours into This Game Series – Discussing the Themes of Dragon Age

 - Shades of Blonde – A Short Look at the Symbolism of Blonde Hair in The Originals